-Ira Aldridge Biography: The First Black Actor To Play William Shakespeare’s Othello
+Perspectives On Shakespeare: Ira Aldridge As Othello: Biography Of The First Black Actor To Play Shakespeare’s Moor, 1826

-AFRICAN AMERICAN ACTOR IRA ALDRIDGE was William Shakespeare’s first black Othello — but history tells us that being the first of anything often brings with it big problems.
+AFRICAN AMERICAN IRA ALDRIDGE was the first black actor to play Shakespeare’s Othello, in 1826 — but history tells us that being the first of anything often brings with it big problems.
 By Ben Arogundade.
+Mar.07.2021.

-WHEN OTHELLO WAS FIRST performed by William Shakespeare’s theatre group the King’s Men, at London’s Whitehall Palace on November 1, 1604, the role of the Moor was played by white actor Richard Burbage in blackface make-up.
-At this time there was no prospect of using a black actor in the lead, as there were no professional thespians of colour within Elizabethan England, and even if there were, convention would have prohibited them from participating.
+WHEN OTHELLO WAS FIRST performed by William Shakespeare’s theatre group, the King’s Men, at London’s Whitehall Palace on November 1, 1604, the role of the Moor was played by white actor Richard Burbage in blackface make-up.
+At this time there was no prospect of using a black actor in the lead, as there were no professional thespians of colour within Elizabethan England, and even if there were, convention would have prohibited them from playing the Bard's Othello.

 So revered was Aldridge within continental Europe that when he died, on August 7, 1867, while on tour in Łódź, Poland, he was given a state funeral.
 He was 59.